oktadev/byob-dashboard/README.md

 #### Okta Setup
 * Use the provided Makefile:
     ```
-    make Okta
+    make okta
     ```

 * Or if you prefer not to use the Makefile, follow [these](terraform#run-terraform) steps.

-Head over to the [terraform](/terraform) folder for additioinal details.
+Head over to the [terraform](/terraform) folder for additional details.

 #### SPA APIs
 We've implemented user management (manage profile, password & factors) APIs using Serverless framework.